mwrig134/NBA-Player-ShotChart-Analysis/README.md

 Add new columns in Panda so the court is evenly displayed

 After adding lat and lon, we then uploaded the data to CartoDB.
 Then it was time to display it in Leaflet.
+Aiming to add interactive hovertools to portray every shot's statistic.

 	cartodb.createLayer(mapchart, {
 	    id:"6eadec2c-0204-11e6-865f-0e674067d321",